 Note that Applied filters now lists both

 Click the Run (Coverage) button to simulate the model and record coverage.
-When the simulation completes, coverage results are highlighted on the model and the Coverage Details window is opened.
+When the simulation completes, Simulink Coverage highlights the model with the coverage results and the Coverage Details pane opens.

-Scroll through the content in the Coverage Details window, and note the section titled Objects Filtered from Coverage Analysis.
-This section lists each of the excluded elements and the corresponding rationales for each and is organized by filter file.
+In the Coverage Details pane, the Objects Filtered from Coverage Analysis section lists each of the excluded elements and the corresponding rationales for each.
 Both

-Create another filter file to separately capture filter rules exclusively relevant to this model.
+Create another filter file to capture filter rules exclusively relevant to this model.

-In the Coverage Results Explorer, right-click on the Applied filters node and select New filter.
+In the Coverage Results Explorer, right-click the Applied filters node and select New filter.

 Enter a name and description for this filter file.
 Click Apply and specify where to save the file.

-Switchable config subsystem.
-It is a common design pattern to use constant values to drive subsystem enable ports for changing model configurations; however, the enable logic and subsystem contents might lead to missing coverage.
-This configuration is not used in this model, and therefore can be excluded from coverage results.
+Switchable config subsystem, which models a common design pattern that uses constant values to drive subsystem enable ports to change model configurations.
+However, the enable logic and subsystem contents might lead to missing coverage.
+Because this model does not use this configuration, you can exclude it from coverage analysis.

 Switchable config subsystem.
-The Coverage Details window will navigate to the details for this subsystem.
-Under these details, click the Justify or Exclude link.
+The Coverage Details pane displays the coverage details for this subsystem.
+Click the Justify or Exclude link.

-A new filter rule is added to the currently selected filter file in the Filter Editor.
-By default, the mode for this rule is set to
+The link creates a new filter rule and adds it to the currently selected filter file in the Filter Editor pane.
+In the Filter Rules section, the default setting for the Mode column is

-Click Apply when finished.
-This saves the changes to the filter file and automatically updates the coverage results displayed on the model.
-Notice that the
+Click Apply to save the changes to the filter file and update the coverage results.
+The

-Switchable config subsystem is now shown as gray, indicating that it has been excluded from the coverage results.
+Switchable config subsystem is now dimmed, which indicates that the filter excluded it from the coverage results.

-Saturation block and review the coverage results in the Coverage Details window.
-Notice that two Decision outcomes are unsatisfied.
-This is because the
+Saturation block and review the coverage results in the Coverage Details pane.
+Two decision outcomes are unsatisfied because the

 Saturation block has a lower limit of